kosbarts/Oi/sources/checks/checks_static.md

 <pre>--- Rationale ---

-Check that particle names and values on STAT table match the fallback names in each axis registry at the Google Fonts Axis Registry, available at https://github.com/google/fonts/tree/master/axisregistry
+Check that particle names and values on STAT table match the fallback names in each axis entry at the Google Fonts Axis Registry, available at https://github.com/google/fonts/tree/master/axisregistry